Cajun-French Glossary

 -

-tasso – smoked pork meat, usually made from shoulder cuts; a staple in most dishes, including gumbo and sauce piquante; complements smoked sausage
+tasso – smoked pork meat, complements smoked sausage; a staple in most cajun dishes, including gumbo and sauce piquante

 -